 The Company designs and develops technology solutions using a combination of in-house fabrication, commercial off-the-shelf technology, and outsourced manufacturing.
 This methodology will continue and be applied to our new subsidiaries where on-site installations are performed using a combination of in-house project managers and engineers and using third-party sub-contractors as needed.
 Throughout the process of design, develop, deploy and operate, the Company maintains responsibility for all aspects.
-Our internal manufacturing operations consist primarily of materials procurement, assembly, testing and quality control by our engineers.
-If not manufactured internally, we use third-party manufacturing partners to produce our hardware related components and hardware products and we most often complete final assembly, testing and quality control processes for these components and products.
-Our manufacturing processes are based on standardization of components across product types, centralization of assembly and distribution centers, and a "build-to-order" methodology in which products generally are built only after customers have placed firm orders.
+Our internal manufacturing partners to produce our hardware related components and hardware products and we most often complete final assembly, testing and quality control by our engineers.
+If not manufacturing on the processes are based on standardization of components across product types, centralization of assembly and distribution centers, and a "build-to-order" methodology in which products generally are built only after customers have placed firm orders.
 For most of our hardware products, we have existing alternate sources of supply.